". . .the topsoil on earth is incredibly thin and yet it supports hundreds of millions of different species that live in the very top 6 inches.

 Logging more will not increase water:The High Costs and Low Benefits of Attempting to Increase Water Yield by Forest Removal in the Sierra Nevada, by Jonathan Rhodes and Christopher Frissell here

-The following picture was taken on 3/12/11 of Rock Creek, a tributary of Battle Creek.
+The following picture is of Rock Creek in 2011, a tributary of Battle Creek.

 Many clearcuts were done near this creek in 2008.